 Although significant research on medieval field systems and ridge-and-furrow within modern agricultural land in Ireland has been undertaken, the study of woodland 'assarting' is at a much less advanced stage, and there are literally no published references in the main textbooks on medieval rural settlement.
-Similarly, there are several recorded deer parks and associated boundaries in Ireland, the most famous of which is probably the Phoenix Park, Dublin, but little work other than Rackham's work in Offaly and Waterford (Rackham, 1995) has been done on fully documenting woodland boundaries, coppice stands or pollard trees.
+At least one example of the practice is documented in 1280-81 on the Bigod Manor at Fenagh, Co.
+Carlow when "there was expenditure on four new ploughs and two harrows for the oxen for new land made and on assarting land before the plough" (Cosgrave & Vaughan, 1987).
+Similarly, there are several recorded deer parks and associated boundaries in Ireland (at least 46 known deer parks established prior to 1400 AD), the most famous of which is probably the Phoenix Park, Dublin (Beglane, 2015). but little work other than Rackham's research in Offaly and Waterford (Rackham, 1995) has been done on fully documenting woodland boundaries, coppice stands or pollard trees.